The Promise of the Soul: Reception

 The series received generally favorable reviews.
 On MyDramaList, it holds a rating of 7.6 out of 10 from 2,700 users.
 On IMDb, it has a score of 7.0 based on 104 ratings.

 Critics praised the emotional depth and performances of the lead actors.
 HK01 highlighted the series’ exploration of body-swap dynamics and its bold romantic scenes.
 Liberty Times noted the series’ supernatural themes and its resonance with older audiences.
 MSN Taiwan covered the emotional finale and cast interviews.

+Home media

+Television

+The series was broadcast on SET Metro every sunday at 11pm starting on June 29, 2025.

+Streaming

+The series was made available on VBL Series YouTube channel every Friday at 8pm starting on June 27, 2025.
+It has also been made available on GTV Drama YouTube channel, iQIYI, GagaOOLala and Rakuten TV.

+Behind The Scenes, Instagram live and actors react videos were available on VBL Series YouTube channel.

+Blu-ray and DVD

+The series was released on DVD and Blu-ray in Japan on March 13, 2026.

+Photobook

+The Promise of the Soul Photobook (ISBN 9786264350150) was released in Taiwan on July 30, 2025.